-1) David Acheson, From Calculus to Chaos: an Introduction to Dynamics (Oxford University Press, 1997), Chapters 1, 5, 6, 10.

-2) M. Lunn, A First Course in Mechanics (Oxford University Press, 1991), Chapters 1-3, 5, 6, 7 (up to 7.3).

-3) M. W. McCall, Classical Mechanics: A Modern Introduction (Wiley, 2001), Chapters 1-4, 7.
+- 1) David Acheson, From Calculus to Chaos: an Introduction to Dynamics (Oxford University Press, 1997), Chapters 1, 5, 6, 10. - 2) M. Lunn, A First Course in Mechanics (Oxford University Press, 1991), Chapters 1-3, 5, 6, 7 (up to 7.3). - 3) M. W. McCall, Classical Mechanics: A Modern Introduction (Wiley, 2001), Chapters 1-4, 7.

-15 M4: Constructive Mathematics
+16 M4: Constructive Mathematics

-This course is an introduction to mathematical algorithms; that is procedures which one can carry out to achieve a desired result.
+This course is an introduction to mathematical algorithms; i.e., procedures which one can carry out to achieve a desired result.
 Such procedures arise throughout mathematics both Pure and Applied.

-Students should appreciate the concept of an algorithm and be able to construct simple algorithms for the solution of certain elementary problems.
+Students should appreciate the concept of an algorithm, understand the questions we ask about algorithms, and be able to construct simple algorithms for the solution of certain elementary problems.
 Verification that certain procedures should work under appropriate conditions will give students good examples of the application of real analysis and implementation will require them to be able to make and run simple procedures in Matlab.